Monday 4 November 2024

 And here you have the curricular description of C2 and C1

-And the former host´s video on the Southafrican accent:
+And a video by he the former host of the Daily Show on the Southafrican accent:

 If you want to keep up to date with what´s going on in our country you´d better do it in Engllish: